West Baton Rouge Parish, Louisiana: Economy

 West Baton Rouge's location on the Mississippi River plus railroad transportation has made it attractive to heavy industry.
 Notable industry includes Placid Refining Company near Port Allen and Dow Chemical Company and ShinTech near Addis.

 The docks and other property of the Port of Greater Baton Rouge are located in West Baton Rouge Parish.

 Interstate 10 makes West Baton Rouge attractive as a distribution center.
 A number of warehouses have been built near I-10.
 Many trucking firms have located near the Huey P. Long Bridge.

 Education

 West Baton Rouge Parish School Board operates area public schools.

 Holy Family School (of the Roman Catholic Diocese of Baton Rouge) is a local private Catholic school for grades pre-K through Eight.

 It is in the service area of Baton Rouge Community College.

 Museums and libraries

 The West Baton Rouge Museum, located in Port Allen, maintains historical information on West Baton Rouge Parish.
 The Town of Addis operates a museum that keeps historical information about the Town of Addis.

 The Parish of West Baton Rouge maintains a library in Port Allen, and in Brusly.

 Media

 West Baton Rouge Parish is served by two weekly newspapers.
 The West Side Journal, published every Thursday, provides hard news and is the official journal of the parish.
 The Riverside Reader, published every Monday, focuses on items of historical interest and human interest stories.

+After 88 years in print, The West Side Journal ceased publication with its final issue on October 31, 2024.
+Following the closure, The Advocate was adopted as the new official journal for the parish.